-{ \textbf{Power-Softmax Attention.}\quad} We first compare \PowerSoftmax and \Softmax outside the context of \gls{HE}, showing that in addition to being a HE-friendly variant, it also exhibits similar scaling trends as \Softmax.
-Figs.~\ref{fig:powerVssoftmaxrWikit} and \ref{fig:powerVssoftmaxrWikit} present comparative visualizations of training curves for various model sizes and datasets (including Pile, Wikitext-103, Text-8, Tiny-Imagenet, CIFAR-100 and CIFAR-10) across both NLP and vision domains, respectively.
-Although \Softmax generally achieves better results, it is evident that by the end of training, most of the gap between the models is reduced, and the scaling laws of the models are relatively similar. \textbf{Stability.}\quad To assess the contribution of our numerically stable variant, we conduct dedicated experiments.
-In Fig.~\ref{fig:stablityEmpirical}, we provide training curves averaged over 3 seeds for models with 32 layers and hidden dimension size of 1024, trained on 10\% of the Wikitext-103 dataset.
-We compare two Power-Softmax-based transformers with the same training procedure, one with (blue) and one without (red) the stable variant from Eq.~\ref{eq:stableeVariant}.
+{ \textbf{PowerSoftmax Attention}\quad} We first compare \Softmax and \PowerSoftmax outside the context of \gls{HE}, showing that in addition to being an HE-friendly variant, \PowerSoftmax also exhibits similar scaling trends as \Softmax.
+Figures~\ref{fig:powerVssoftmaxrWikit} and \ref{fig:powerVsbaseVision} (in App.~\ref{app:additionalExpirments}) present comparative visualizations of training curves for various model sizes and datasets (including Pile, Wikitext-103, Text-8, Tiny-Imagenet, CIFAR-100 and CIFAR-10) across both NLP and vision domains, respectively.
+Although \Softmax generally achieves better results, it is evident that by the end of training, most of the gap between the models is reduced, and the scaling laws of the models are relatively similar.

+\textbf{Stability}\quad To assess the contribution of our numerically stable variant, we conduct dedicated experiments.
+In Fig.~\ref{fig:stablityEmpirical}, we provide training curves for models with 32 layers and a hidden dimension size of 1024, trained on 10\% of the Wikitext-103 dataset.
+We compare two \PowerSoftmax-based transformers with the same training procedure, one with (blue) and one without (red), the stable variant from Eq.~\ref{eq:stableeVariant}.
 As an additional baseline, we trained a vanilla transformer (black).
-As shown, the stable variant consistently outperforms the Power-Softmax baseline, closing a third of the gap between the Power-Softmax and the softmax baseline.
-Additionally, we observe that in more challenging regimes, such as training on the full dataset or other datasets, the stable variant is much more robust to optimization issues and less sensitive for hyperpramtaer tunning.
+As shown, the stable variant consistently outperforms the \PowerSoftmax baseline, closing a third of the gap between the \PowerSoftmax and the \Softmax baseline.
+Additionally, we observe that in more challenging regimes, such as training on the full dataset or other datasets, the stable variant is much more robust to optimization issues and less sensitive for hyperpramtaer tuning.

-\textbf{$\boldsymbol{\epsilon}$-Bounded Division for Softmax.\quad} The HE-friendly attention variant from Eq.~\ref{eq:LipschitzPolyAttention} proposes adding epsilon to make the approximation problem of division easier, resulting in an approximation of a $\frac{1}{{\epsilon}^2}$-Lipschitz continuous function.
-Fig.~\ref{fig:epsilon} empirically supports this evidence by showing that the approximation error obtained by the Goldsmith method decreases as epsilon increases.
-Additionally, Fig.~\ref{fig:epsilonTraining} in Appendix~\ref{app:ablations} shows that higher values of epsilon improve the training dynamics.
+\textbf{$\boldsymbol{\epsilon}$-bounded division for Softmax } The HE-friendly attention variant from Eq.~\ref{eq:LipschitzPolyAttention} proposes adding $\epsilon$ to make the approximation problem of division easier, resulting in an approximation of a $\frac{1}{{\epsilon}^2}$-Lipschitz continuous function.
+Fig.~\ref{fig:epsilon} empirically supports this evidence by showing that the approximation error obtained by the Goldsmith method decreases as $\epsilon$ increases.
+Additionally, Fig.~\ref{fig:epsilonTraining} in App.~\ref{app:ablations} shows that higher $\epsilon$ values improve the training dynamics.